marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/gcc-developer-options.rst

   Same as :option:`-print-file-name`:samp:`=libgcc.a`.

-  This is useful when you use :option:`-nostdlib` or :option:`-nodefaultlibs` but you do want to link with libgcc.a.
+  This is useful when you use :option:`-nostdlib` or :option:`-nodefaultlibs` but you do want to link with :samp:`libgcc.a`.
 You can do:

   .. code-block:: bash